milatkalac/dbascripts/readme.txt

-This is the second version.
+This is the third version.

-We added new paragraf.
+This folder contains a number of diagnostic scripts to be run against our SQL Server instances.
+Each script has an initial SELECT that explains what is being returned from the script.